Utiel-Requena: searching for the heart of Bobal

-Consequently, here’s a handful of wines available in the UK.
+Consequently, here’s a half dozen wines available in the UK.
 All are 100% Bobal or Bobal-dominant.
 Every producer presented other well-made wines to demonstrate how Utiel-Requena is moving forward.
 Only the lack of space and the focus on Bobal have strictly limited this selection.

 Soló Tinto, 2013.
 14% abv.
 80% Bobal, 10% Syrah, 10% Tempranillo.
 Fermented in cement vats then given 12 months in old Hungarian and French oak.
 Rich and fleshy, red berry and damson fruit.
 Hints of lavender on the nose and a savoury finish.
 The oak offers some support.
 Refined and delicious.
 My wine of the tasting.
 The Wine Society £9.25

 Bobal de Sanjuan Tinto 2013.
 13% abv.
 100% Bobal.
 Part of this co-operatives Bobal project, made in cement tanks, with a small amount then matured in old French oak and blended back.
 There’s a real varietal character here; dark red-black colour, then violets on the nose.
 Medium-bodied with a good balance of acidity, fruit and well-rounded tannins.
 There is cherry and damson fruit with black pepper and liquorice finish.
 Wine Direct £7.95

 Cepas Viejas, 2013.
 13% abv.
 100% Bobal.
 From ancient bush vines over 80 years old, given eight months in French and US oak.
 Violet and toast scents.
 Blackberry and plum flavours, a little mocha on the finish.
 Drinkmonger, Edinburgh, £9.95